HXYfighter/HXYfighter.github.io/_pages/cv.md

 * Teaching Assistant (TA) of **Probability Theory** in Tsinghua University, co-working with Prof. Hao Zhang, _Spring 2024_
 * Teaching Assistant (TA) of **Stochastic Process** in Tsinghua University, co-working with Prof. Hao Zhang, _Fall 2023_
 * Writing Tutor of **Writing Tutoring Program** in Tsinghua University, _Sept.
 2022 - Present_
-  * Having tutored the revision of more than 100 academic essays and application materials
+  * Accumulated more than 120 article revisions, including academic essays and application materials

 Awards
 ======

+* Five-star (highest level) Volunteer in Beijing, _2024_
+  * Accumulated more than 350 hours of volunteer work (2018 - 2024)
+* Excellent Oral Presentation in the 6th Academic Forum on Artificial Intelligence of Beijing Universities, _2024_
 * Scholarship for Excellent Social Works in Tsinghua University, _2021_
 * Scholarship for Excellent Social Practice in Tsinghua University, _2020_
 * Scholarship for Excellent Social Works in Tsinghua University, _2019_